CONTACT US

 What is demand forecasting?

 Demand forecasting is the process of understanding and estimating future customer demand over a specific period.
-Generally, it will involve historical sales data with seasonal variances and other information to provide the most accurate predictions.
+Generally, it will involve the use of historical sales data with seasonal variances and other information to provide the most accurate predictions.

 Examples of demand forecasting